FelixOnline/v2/content/articles/2019-05-17-business-school-exam-blunder.md

 Students are said to have proposed a 24-hour coursework as an alternative to resitting the exam, however this was to no avail.

+An anonymous student told _Felix:_ "Obviously it wasn’t ideal, but the bulk of the cohort realises that mistakes do happen."

 As of August 2019, the fees for the MSc Climate Change, Management and Finance course are £16,500 for EU students and £28,300 for overseas students.